msrnayeem/group-chat/README.md

 ## Getting Started

-Follow these steps to run the project on your local machine:
+Follow these steps to run the project locally:

 ### 1. Clone the Repository